 When I was in junior high school, I had a class in which all the students were required to do a major report on the country of their choice.
 I picked France.
-Although I can no longer recall my reasons at the time, it was a portentous decision, as later in life I would develop—as regular readers of this site know—quite a fondness for all things French.
+Although I can no longer recall my reasons at the time, it was a portentous decision, as later in life I would develop—as regular readers of this site know—quite a fondness for all things French, and indeed would spend more than five years living in Paris.
 For weeks I labored over all the required components of the report: the history, geography, economy, natural resources, and culture of the country.
 The centerpiece of my final project was a poster-sized map of France with locations of all the important industries and resources identified by color-coded symbols.
 I carefully labeled the major regions of wine and cheese production, farming, fishing, and so on.
 And, because the encyclopedias all said it was important, I duly marked the sites where bauxite, a major export, was mined.
 I had no idea what bauxite was, other than that it was apparently some kind of rock.
 This stands out in my memory, all these years later, precisely because I thought it was so boring.
 Who in the world cared about bauxite?
 But what my research overlooked was the connection between bauxite and one of France’s most popular tourist attractions, a town called Les Baux-de-Provence.

 This Town Really Rocks